kaych26/kimage/README.md

 # DESIGN
 - The application is built using JavaScript, HTML and CSS.
-- The Pixabay API is connected to retrieve images.
+- The 'Pixabay API' is connected to retrieve images.
-- User enters word or use popular key word to retrieve the images.
+- User enters word or select highlighted word to retrieve images.
-- A selection of 40, 60, 80 or 100 images to retrieve.
-- The image is displayed 10 per page, buttons are created for user to switch to different page.
+- Each API call retrieves 50 images.
+- Display 10 thumbnails per page - 5 buttons or less (if less images) 'Prev' and 'Next' buttons to trigger the next or prev 50 images.
+- Current button is highlighted.
-- The large image is displayed in the modal.
+- When user clicks on thumbnail, modal with large image is displayed.
+'X' to close modal.
 - The image is displayed using 'flex' css and reponsive as the screen width shrinks.

 ## Files:
   ./index.hmtl  </br>